victordelval/bikes-app/README.md

 ### Initial Setup & Tooling

-- npm is used as the package manager, for simplicity and convenience, although a good alternative would also be pnpm.
+- `npm` is used as the package manager, for simplicity and convenience, although a good alternative would also be `pnpm`.

-- Initialization of the Next.js project with create-next-app, with all default options (TS, ESLint, Tailwind, src/app/)
+- Initialization of the Next.js project with `create-next-app`, with all default options (TS, ESLint, Tailwind, `src/app/`)

-- Cleaning styles and page in app/ root, initial structure of pages grouped in app/ (networks), and Poppins font
+- Cleaning styles and page in app/ root, initial structure of pages grouped in `app/(networks)`, and Poppins font

 - Initial basic setup with Prettier integration, and some sorting plugins for imports and Tailwindcss classes.